Socialist Workers Party (United States): 1990s to present: Internal peace and decline

+In 2021, a former member wrote that the SWP had about 100 members and 200 supporters, with members mostly "retired or nearly so".

 International affiliation

 Due to legal constraints, the SWP ended its formal affiliation with the Fourth International in the 1940s.
 It remained in close political solidarity with the Fourth International.

 The SWP broke formally with the Fourth International in 1990, though it had been increasingly inactive in the Trotskyist movement since Barnes's 1982 speech "Their Trotsky and Ours", which some view as signaling a break with Trotskyism.
 The SWP action followed the 1985 World Congress and the SWP closed Intercontinental Press in 1986.
 The SWP's international formation is sometimes called the Pathfinder tendency because they each operate a Pathfinder Bookstore that sells the publications of the SWP's publishing arm, Pathfinder Press.

 Election results

 SWP has fielded electoral candidates for local, state, and federal offices.

 No SWP candidate has yet won a major contested, partisan election.

 Presidential elections

 The SWP has run candidates for President since 1948.
 It received its greatest number of votes in 1976, when its candidate Peter Camejo received 90,310 votes.